Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Intrinsic Dimensionality

 \subsection{Issues with the Agrawal Threshold}

 For many reasons, the Agrawal threshold must now be revisited and revised.

-Firstly, the HYPEROPT/TPE algorithm used in the Agrawal study was proposed in 2012.
+{\bf Firstly}, the HYPEROPT/TPE algorithm used in the Agrawal study was proposed in 2012.
 It is no longer state of the art.
 This paper must repeat the Agrawal et al. analysis, but with more recent algorithms.

-Secondly, in the Agrawal et al. data sample, the right-hand-side of Figure~\ref{ag2} was very under-populated.
+{\bf Secondly}, in the Agrawal et al. data sample, the right-hand-side of Figure~\ref{ag2} was very under-populated.
 This is to say that their result could have been a conflation of most their data falling to the left of that figure.
 This paper will study more data at higher intrinsic dimensionalities.

-Thirdly, Figure~\ref{idvsod} shows the original raw dimensions and the intrinsic dimensionality of the Table~\ref{data} data.
-Looking at the locations of the SE and non-SE data, it is clear that Agrawal's threshold of $I<4$ fails to separate the SE from non-SE data.
-On the other hand, as seen in Figure~\ref{drralgo}, Equation~\ref{drr1} is far better at distinguishing these two types of data.

-(This separation is important.
-As shown below, very different algorithms work best for these separated groups.)
+{\bf Thirdly}, Figure~\ref{idvsod} shows the original raw dimensions and the intrinsic dimensionality of the Table~\ref{datadata} data.
+In that figure,\BLUE~ the green points come for optimizing results where very simple optimizers performed as well (or better) than very complex optimizers.
+It should be noted that for those \textcolor{mygreen} points, simpler optimization was orders of magnitude faster than more complex methods.
+Looking at the locations of the SE and non-SE data, it is clear that Agrawal's threshold of $I<4$ fails to separate the easy from hard cases.
+On the other hand, as seen in Figure~\ref{drralgo}, Equation~\ref{drr1} is far better at distinguishing these two types of data (nearly everything with DRR $> 0.35$ is an ``easy'' case).\BLACK~This separation is important.
+As shown below, very different algorithms work best for these separate groups.

-Fourthly, and most importantly, it turns out that Agrawal's rule gives bad advice.
-In our data there are 18 data sets with $I>4$; i.e. which Agrawal would advise ``use a complex optimizer''.
-But in that space of 18 data,sets we can find 10 with $\mathit{DRR}>\frac{1}{3}$ which (as shown by the results later in this paper) can be optimized very simply\footnote{ Specifically, 30 quick samples will result in optimizations as good as slower methods that require 3000 samples.}.
-To say that another, Agrawal's rule is incorrect over half the time ($\frac{10}{18} = 55\%$).
+{\bf Fourthly}, and most importantly, it turns out that Agrawal's rule gives bad advice.
+As seen in Figure~\ref{idvsod}, most of our data has $I\ge 4$; i.e. which Agrawal would advise ``use a complex optimizer''.
+Among those datasets, we find many with $\mathit{DRR}>0.35$ which (as shown by the results later in this paper) can be optimized very simply\footnote{ Specifically, 30 quick samples will result in optimizations as good as slower methods that require 3000 samples.}.
+To say that another, Agrawal's rule is incorrect most of the time.

 The rest of this paper expands on this last point.
-The next section describes an experiment checking if state of the art AI methods are needlessly computationally expensive in the region $\mathit{DRR}>\frac{1}{3}$.
+The next section describes an experiment checking how often state of the art AI methods are needlessly computationally expensive in the region $\mathit{DRR}>0.35$.